Note: it is advantageous to bring a laptop to class, but not required.

 All assignments are required: no scores will be dropped.
 Assignments are due by 11:59pm on the due date (see course schedule).
 All of the examples in the lectures will be directly applicable to the assignments so it is prudent to bring the current assignment to each lecture.
 Further, time at the beginning of each lecture will be given for questions regarding the assignments.

-Three equally weighted examinations will be given during this course (see schedule).
-Examinations will be given IN CLASS and will require approximately 30-45 minutes.
+Four equally weighted examinations will be given during this course (see schedule).
+In order to avoid you needing to take the exam at the Testing Center, they will be given via Canvas using a tool known as Proctorio.
+Proctorio will record you taking your exam and will highlight any instances it believes you could be cheating.
+The benefit to using this approach is that you can take the exam any day during the week (Monday to Friday), whenever you feel is best.
+To use Proctorio, you will need to install the Proctorio Chrome Extension (only need to install once) and then take each exam in the Chrome browser.
+Examinations will generally require approximately 30-45 minutes.
 Examinations will cover material discussed in class and in the readings.
 All formulas needed will be provided on examinations (rarely will be needed, if at all).
 Calculators may be used (but unlikely to be needed), but not any electronic device that may transmit/receive, such as cell phones, iPods, tables, etc.

-Your lowest score on the exams will be dropped.
-Because of this, no exams will be made up unless the University requires that you be given an exception.
+Given the flexibility of the exams, no exams will be made up unless the University requires that you be given an exception.
 In the event of an emergency the student must contact the instructor immediately and BEFORE the examination.
 Examinations will focus on the factual understanding of the methods and approaches discussed in class through multiple-choice questions and some short essay questions.
 Students may use the printed discussion points, homework, and other notes during examinations.
-Only 45 minutes will be given, so be prepared.

 NOTE: No exam is comprehensive, however all prior material can be used on every exam.